Fudan-iGEM/2023-wiki/docs/src/human-practices.md

 **Review**

 With the innovative insight of Dr. Jingwei Zhang, we **explored the commercial value** of our projects in multiple fields, such as agriculture, energy, and the cosmetic industry(see more details in [Implementation](/implementation/)).
 Besides, Dr. Zhang was quite interested in our project and kept up with our progress.
-[A follow-up](#follow-up-with-dr-jingwei-zhang-feasibility-of-a-suicide-switch) was taken with him about the safety concerns.
+A follow-up was taken with him about the safety concerns(see more details in [Safety](/safety/#safety-in-implementation)).